civol/HDLRuby/README.md

 #### Using Software Sequencer Inside a HDLRuby program.

 HDLRuby supports hardware/software co-design through the `program` [construct](#declaring-a-software-component).
-Since software sequencers are software components, they can be used within this construct when the selected language is Ruby.
-They can also be used with the C language, but in that case, the corresponding C code must first be generated.
+Since software sequencers are software components, they can be used within this construct when the selected language is Ruby, however the command `activate_sequencer_sw(binding)` must be inserted in the first line of the Ruby code.
+Software sequencers can also be used with the C language, but in that case, the corresponding C code must first be generated.

 For Ruby, software sequencer signals can be automatically connected to the ports of the program construct by declaring them as input signals for `inport` and output signals for `outport`.
 For example, the following code describes a software sequencer that echoes the value from the input port `inP` to the output port `outP` (`sig0` and `sig1` are signals from the upper RTL design).